guptavinod/GettingStarted-FraudDectection/README.md

   11. After this Initialize Kafaka Consumer Configurations like group-id auto-offset-rest etc.
   12. Next we connect to direct kafka stream and the app starts reading messages from kafka.
 Offset is used to ensure we dont read already read messages when this streaming application is re-started.

-  Part 2 - Processing Transactions and Saving Predctions
+ **Part 2 - Processing Transactions and Saving Predctions**
-  1. The dstream contains 3 things : i) value = all the transaction messages in 5 second interval (ii) partition (iii) offset (Note offset is per partition)
+  1. The dstream contains 3 things :
+	- value = all the transaction messages in 5 second interval
+	- partition
+	- offset (Note offset is per partition)
   2. Then ALL the incoming messages contained in DsTREAM RDD are processed first with Prepprocessor Model and than the Feature Column genertaed is passed  into the Random Forest transformation to Predict whether the given message in Fraudant or not.
   3. Now through CassndraConnetor using prepared statements insert the Fraudant records in Fraud Txn Table and Non-Fraud in Non-Fraud Txn Table and finally update Offeset in Ke-offset Table after each insertion.